 1. Introduction

 The question seems to be a little shocking at first glance.
-How one can suggest reforms of such a strongly solidified system, system which secures the base to one of the most powerful group of interest in the world, system which wakes respect and dismay grace of it’s simplicity based on constraint, system which does not allow independent initiatives and social movements, stamping them with an evil practice label?
+How one can suggest reforms of such a strongly solidified system, system which secures the base to one of the most powerful group of interest in the world, system which wakes respect and dismay beacause of it’s simplicity based on constraint, a system which does not allow independent initiatives and social movements, stamping them with an evil practice label?

 2. Historical outline